Actionable Neural Representations: Grid Cells from Minimal Constraints: Introduction

 \section{Introduction}

-Animals and machines should build representations that afford flexible behaviours.
+Animals should build representations that afford flexible behaviours.
 However, different representation make some tasks easy and others hard; representing red versus white is good for understanding wines but less good for opening screw-top versus corked bottles.
 A central mystery in neuroscience is the relationship between tasks and their optimal representations.
-Resolving this requires understanding the representational principles that permit flexible behaviours such as zero-shot inference and short-cut planning.
+Resolving this requires understanding the representational principles that permit flexible behaviours such as zero-shot inference.

 Here, we introduce \textbf{actionable representations}, a representation that permits flexible behaviours.
 Being actionable means encoding not only variables of interest, but also how the variable transforms.
 Actions cause many variables to transform in predictable ways.
 For example, actions in 2D space obey rules; north, east, south, and west, have a universal meaning, and combine in the same way everywhere.
 Embedding these rules into a representation of self-position permits deep inferences: having stepped north, then east, then south, an agent can infer that stepping west will lead home, having never taken that path - a zero-shot inference (Figure \ref{fig:intro}A).